-- 81. Council may remit all or part of a development contribution at its complete discretion.
+- 84. Council may remit all or part of a development contribution at its complete discretion.
 Council will only consider exercising its discretion in exceptional circumstances.
-Applications made under this part will be considered on their own merits and any previous decisions of Council will not be regarded as binding precedent. - 82.
+Applications made under this part will be considered on their own merits and any previous decisions of Council will not be regarded as binding precedent. - 85.
 Any request for remission must be made in writing and set out the reasons for the request.
-The request must be made: - a) within 15 working days after Council has issued a notice for the development contribution payable; and - b) before the development contribution payment is made to Council. - 83.
-Council will not allow retrospective remissions of development contributions. - 84.
-Council delegates to the chief executive officer, in conjunction with the Chair of the Finance and Audit Committee, with authority to delegate to officers, the authority to make a decision on a request for remission. - 85.
+The request must be made: - a) within 15 working days after Council has issued a notice for the development contribution payable; and - b) before the development contribution payment is made to Council. - 86.
+Council will not allow retrospective remissions of development contributions. - 87.
+Council delegates to the Chief Executive, in conjunction with the Chair of the Policy, Finance and Strategy Committee, the authority to make a decision on a request for remission.

+- 88. The outcome of any decisions made as per paragraph 84 above would be reported to the Policy, Finance and Strategy Committee on a quarterly basis. - 89.
 When considering a request for remission, Council will take into account: - a) the purpose of development contributions, Council's financial modelling and Council's funding and financial policies - b) the extent to which the value and nature of the works proposed by the applicant reduces the need for works proposed by Council in its capital works programme - c) any other matters that Council considers relevant.